Blockchain

 Proof of replication

-Using proof-of-replication (PoRep), storage providers prove that they have created a unique copy of the client’s data and stored it on behalf of the network.
+With proof-of-replication (PoRep), storage providers prove they have created a unique copy of the client’s data for the network.

 Proof of spacetime

-Storage providers also need to continuously prove that they store clients’ data for the whole lifetime of the storage deal.
-There are two types of challenges as part of the proof-of-spacetime (PoSt) process:
+Storage providers must continuously prove that they are storing clients' data throughout the entire duration of the storage deal.
+The proof-of-spacetime (PoSt) process includes two types of challenges:

-• Winning PoSt guarantees that the storage provider maintains a copy of data at a specific time.
+• Winning PoSt: Verifies that a storage provider holds a copy of the data at a specific point in time.

 Slashing

-If storage providers fail to provide reliable uptime or act maliciously against the network, they will be penalized by slashing.
-Filecoin implements two kinds of slashing:
+If storage providers fail to maintain reliable uptime or act maliciously, they face penalties through a process called slashing.
+Filecoin enforces two types of slashing:

-• Consensus fault slashing to penalize storage providers to sabotage the liveness and security of the consensus process.
+• Consensus Fault Slashing: Penalizes providers attempting to disrupt the security or availability of the consensus process.

 Last updated